 [5] proposes to add description in stage 2 that the source node needs to differentiate inappropriate candidate cell configuration from improper CHO Execution Condition configuration, and the changes are as below [5]:

 In case of Too Early Handover or Handover to Wrong Cell, the NG-RAN node receiving the failure indication may inform the NG-RAN node controlling the cell where the mobility configuration caused the failure by means of the Handover Report procedure over Xn or the Uplink RAN Configuration Transfer procedure over NG.
 This may include the RLF report.
+In case of Handover to Wrong Cell for CHO, the NG-RAN node reciving HANDOVER REPORT message further differenciates whether the failure is brought by inappropriate candidate cell configuration or inproper CHO execution condtion.
+If the first re-establishment attempt cell/the cell UE attempts to re-connect is not in the candidate cell list configured to the UE, the root case of the failure is inappropriate candidate cell configuration.
+Otherwise, the failure is due to inproper CHO execution condtion.

 Q6-1: Companies are invited to provide their views on whether to add above description in stage 2 to capture that the source node needs to differentiate inappropriate candidate cell configuration from improper CHO Execution Condition configuration.